google-site-verification=0uHVN5y70bc4BzMqukO0edle5UOOyJ8Z4WXIDdZQ53s

 What is niacinamide?

-Niacinamide is a form of vitamin B3 that is commonly used in modern skincare.
-It is not an exfoliating acid and it does not “strip” the skin.
+Niacinamide is a form of vitamin B3 commonly used in modern skincare.
+It is not an exfoliating acid, nor does it strip the skin.
+Instead, niacinamide is included in formulations because it helps skin appear calmer and more barrier-resilient over time (Boo, 2021).

 Why niacinamide is popular for teen skin

-Does niacinamide actually help with breakouts?
+Does niacinamide help with breakouts?

-Niacinamide is not a quick fix, but it may support clearer-looking skin in a gentler way than many traditional acne treatments.
+For parents, the key point is this: niacinamide is not a quick fix, but it may help improve the appearance of blemish-prone skin in a gentler way than many traditional acne treatments.

 Why teenage skin needs a gentle approach

-In many cases, the biggest problem is not that teens are doing too little — it is that they are doing too much.
+In many cases, the biggest problem is not that teens are doing too little, it is that they are doing too much.
+Over-treating acne often leads to:

-• dryness
+• Dryness

-• redness
+• Redness

-• irritation
+• Irritation

-• more breakouts
+• More visible breakouts

 A barrier-supportive ingredient like niacinamide is often better suited to teenagers than harsh, stripping solutions (Tanno et al., 2000).